knative/eventing-contrib/contrib/kafka/samples/README.md

       ```

 ### Build and Deployment
-The following steps build and deploy the Kafka Event Controller, Source, and an Event Display Service.
+The following steps build and deploy the Apache Kafka Event Controller, Source, and an Event Display Service.
 - Assuming current working directory is the project root `eventing-sources`.

-#### Kafka Event Controller
+#### Apache Kafka Event Controller
-1. Build the Kafka Event Controller and configure a Service Account, Cluster Role, Controller, and Source.
+1. Build the Apache Kafka Event Controller and configure a Service Account, Cluster Role, Controller, and Source.
     ```
     $ ko apply -f contrib/kafka/config
     ...